nadoo/glider/README.md

 Direct scheme:
   direct://

-Only needed when you want to load balance multiple interfaces directly: glider -verbose -listen :8443 -forward direct://#interface=eth0 -forward direct://#interface=eth1 -strategy rr
+Only needed when you want to specify the outgoing interface: glider -verbose -listen :8443 -forward direct://#interface=eth0

+Or load balance multiple interfaces directly: glider -verbose -listen :8443 -forward direct://#interface=eth0 -forward direct://#interface=eth1 -strategy rr

 Or you can use the high availability mode: